Welcome

 Knowledge and Approval

 The testator must know and approve the contents of the will.
-If there are suspicious circumstances (e.g., a major beneficiary prepared the will), the burden is on the applicant to prove knowledge and approval.
+If there are suspicious circumstances (for example, a major beneficiary prepared the will), the burden is on the applicant to prove knowledge and approval.
+The presumption of knowledge and approval does not apply where the testator was blind or illiterate or signed by direction.
+In such cases, the Registry usually requires evidence that the will was read over to and understood by the testator, ideally reflected in a tailored attestation clause and supported by witness evidence.

 Absence of Undue Influence